 Where Can You Purchase a Hot Tub?

 Many big box stores sell hot tubs, including Walmart, Home Depot, and Lowe’s.
-Online retailers like Amazon, Overstock, and eBay are also worth considering when in the market for a hot tub.
+Online retailers like Amazon, Overstock, and eBay are also worth considering.
 Depending on where you’re located, there may also be a number of smaller local businesses that sell and, if necessary, install hot tubs in your area.
 At any of these places, prices vary widely and will depend on what type of hot tub you want to purchase.
 Keep on the lookout for end-of-season (typically August-October) sale events to help you find the best price.

 Here we have presented the costs associated with purchasing and using the hot tub.
 The costs of owning a hot tub include: